OpenEx-Platform/docs/docs/usage/scenario_import.md

 # Importing Injects into a Scenario

-Recreating [injects](injects.md) that were already defined in a spreadsheet can be a frustrating task.
+Recreating a timeline of [injects](injects.md) that were already defined in a spreadsheet can be a frustrating task.
 To help users save time, we added the possibility to import injects as defined in an xls file into a [scenario](scenario.md).
-This is done via a two-steps process : [creating a mapper](#how-to-create-a-mapper) and [importing the injects using the mapper](#how-to-import-injects-into-a-scenario-using-a-mapper).
+This is done via a two-steps process : [creating a mapper](#how-to-create-a-mapper) and [importing the xls file using the mapper](#how-to-import-injects-into-a-scenario-using-a-mapper).

 ## How to create a mapper ?